Skrylar/ImpromptuModular/README.md

 Step/phrase selection is done by directly clicking the 32 steps at the top, instead of cursor buttons as used in PhraseSeq16.
 When running in the 2x16 configuration and in Seq mode, with **ATTACH** activated, simply click any step in a given row to attach the edit head to that row.

-Sequence lengths can be set using the **MODE/LEN** button (click twice), and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state one second after the click of the step).
+Sequence lengths can be set clicking the **LEN/MODE** button once, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state one second after the click of the step).
+The run modes can be set by clicking the LEN/MODE button twice starting from its initial state.
 The **TRAN/ROT** button can be used to transpose or rotate a sequence in Seq mode.
 When the 2x16 configuration is selected, only the row corresponding to the edit head's position is transposed or rotated.

 When the 1x32 configuration is selected, only the top channel outputs are used (labeled A), and when the 2x16 configuration is selected, the top row is sent to the top outputs (CV and gates A), whereas the bottom row of steps is sent to the bottom outputs (CV and gates B).
 Other than these characteristics, the rest of PhraseSeq32's functionality is identical to that of PhraseSeq16.